 - 150 seat auditorium to serve community needs besides academic gatherings

 Music Street Frisco

-A unique commercial family entertainment facility on the west side of the Dallas Tollway at McCandless Way, Music Street Frisco (formerly referred to as Frisco Music City) will host concerts, movies, wine festivals, emerging songwriters, fashion shows and theater productions.
+A unique commercial family entertainment facility on the east side of the Dallas Tollway at McCandless Way, Music Street Frisco (formerly referred to as Frisco Music City) will host concerts, movies, wine festivals, emerging songwriters, fashion shows and theater productions.
 Approved by Frisco City Council in June 2018, it’s set to break ground later this year.

 - 1002seated indoor theater and concert hall

 - 25ft high Sound Screen and containment wall with illuminated graphics

 - 390-capacity outdoor seated area comprised of picnic tables for 250 people and additional seating to host another 100 guests